Create a rule for HTTP or HTTPS traffic

 — replace the protocol and domain name in the request URL;REDIRECT_TO_POOL

-— to target the target group,REJECT
+— redirect to target group,REJECT

-— dismiss;
+— REJECT;

 -